 3. Teachers reign supreme in Asia

 Regardless of the seriousness of teachers in Asia, it teaches respect and appreciations for the teachers.
 Teacher’s Day is a really big holiday (though not a national holiday) where students and adults alike will show appreciation for their favorite teachers in the form of flowers or spending time with them.
-Adults would often go back to the campus and surprise their teachers while catching up.
+People would often go back to the campus and surprise their teachers while catching up.

 4. Uniform and Disciplines